-- The front part of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the front seat belt pretensioners to operate. - Either front seat belt pretensioner assembly or surrounding area is scratched, cracked, or otherwise damaged.
+- The front part of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the seat belt pretensioners to operate. - Either seat belt pretensioner assembly or surrounding area is scratched, cracked, or otherwise damaged.

-SRS driver and front passenger airbags
+SRS driver and passenger airbags

-The SRS (Supplemental Restraint System) front airbags are designed to provide further protection for the driver and front passenger in addition to the primary safety protection provided by the seat belts.
+The SRS (Supplemental Restraint System) airbags are designed to provide further protection for the driver and passenger in addition to the primary safety protection provided by the seat belts.

-In response to a severe frontal impact, the SRS front airbags work together with the seat belts to help reduce injury by inflating.
-The SRS front airbags help to reduce injuries mainly to the driver's or front passenger's head or chest caused by directly hitting the steering wheel or dashboard.
-The front passenger airbag is activated even with no passenger in the front seat.
+In response to a severe frontal impact, the SRS airbags work together with the seat belts to help reduce injury by inflating.
+The SRS airbags help to reduce injuries mainly to the driver's or passenger's head or chest caused by directly hitting the steering wheel or dashboard.
+When the passenger airbag manual on-off swich is in the "ON" position, the passenger airbag is activated even with no passenger in the seat.

 Be sure to wear your seat belt properly.
+2000 MR2 (OM17475U)